Cloud9: Hearthstone

-Counter-Strike: Global Offensive
+Counter-Strike

 Cloud9 entered the professional Counter-Strike: Global Offensive scene on August 1, 2014, with the acquisition of compLexity Gaming's North American roster.
 The players reportedly left compLexity after they received better offers from Cloud9 prior to renewing their contracts.
 Cloud9 made their first appearance at ESL One: Cologne 2014, where they finished 2–0 in Group D of the group stage but lost in the quarterfinals to Swedish team Ninjas in Pyjamas, who later won the tournament.
 On November 26, Sean "sgares" Gares replaced Spencer "Hiko" Martin as the team's in-game leader.
 On December 14, Hiko left Cloud9, to be replaced by Shahzeb "ShahZaM" Khan.

 On April 24, 2015, Cloud9 released ShahZam and Kory "Semphis" Friesen.
 Five days later, Ryan "fREAKAZOiD" Abadir and Tyler "Skadoodle" Latham, formerly of iBUYPOWER, joined the team, and Braxton "swag" Pierce joined as an analyst, sgares stepped down from the roster on November 24.

 Cloud9 placed thirteenth to sixteenth at MLG Columbus 2016, losing to Natus Vincere and G2 Esports in the group stage.
 Shortly after the event on April 12, it was announced that fREAKAZOiD would be leaving the team.
 Team Liquid's Eric "adreN" Hoag was subsequently announced as a temporary stand-in, playing for Cloud9 until Alec "Slemmy" White was announced as the official replacement on April 23.
 Manager Tres "stunna" Saranthus left the team on July 26.
 On August 17, Cloud9 announced that they were replacing Slemmy with Timothy "autimatic" Ta.
 On October 30, Cloud9 defeated SK Gaming 2–1 in a best-of-three series to win the ESL Pro League Season 4 finals in São Paulo, Brazil.

 On August 15, 2017, Michael "shroud" Grzesiek and Jordan "n0thing" Gilbert left the team, with shroud announcing that he intended to become a full-time streamer.

 On January 28, 2018, Cloud9 defeated FaZe Clan 2–1 at the ELEAGUE Major: Boston 2018 finals, becoming the first North American team to win a Major.
 On March 31, Cloud9's main AWPer, Tyler "Skadoodle" Latham, announced on Twitter that he was taking a break from professional play.
 On the same day, a much anticipated transfer occurred with Jacky "Stewie2K" Yip terminating his multi-year contract with Cloud9 to move to SK Gaming, although he would later join Team Liquid after only a brief stay with SK. shroud officially retired from competitive play and left Cloud9 on April 18.